3D-e-Chem/knime-plants/README.md

 1. Goto Help > Install new software ... menu
 2. Press add button
-3. Fill text fields with url of update site which contains this node.
+3. Fill text fields with https://3d-e-chem.github.io/updates which contains this node.
 4. Select --all sites-- in `work with` pulldown
 5. Select the node
 6. Install software